theriftlab/immanuel-python/README.md

 * Aspects
 * Weightings (ie. which objects are in which elements / modalities etc.)

-All properties are available in both human-readable and JSON format as demonstrated above.
+All properties are available in both human/AI-readable and JSON format as demonstrated above.

+Most astronomical objects for astrological use are available for the years 1200-5399.
+To cover extra celestial objects or years, you can drop in your own ephemeris files from the Swiss Ephemeris, as outlined [in the docs](https://github.com/theriftlab/immanuel-python/blob/v1.5.4/docs/5-settings.md#external-objects)

 ## Calculations